wp-plugins/fv-wordpress-flowplayer/readme.txt

 On the right side of this screen, you can see the current visual configuration of flowplayer.
 If you click Apply Changes button, this player's looks refreshes.

+== Upgrade Notice ==

+= 2.1.4 =
+* Flowplayer now defaults to using Flash for Internet Explorer 9 and 10 (due to server compatibility issues when bad mime type is set)